jeremiah-c-leary/vhdl-style-guide/docs/constant_rules.rst

 constant_010
 ############

-This rule checks for at least a single space before the := keyword in constant declarations.
+This rule checks for a single space before the := keyword in constant declarations.
 Having a space makes it clearer where the assignment occurs on the line.

 **Violation**